FAQEUCyber Resilience Act

 EU Cyber Resilience Act FAQ Essential Cybersecurity Requirements

-Use this CRA FAQ to understand how Annex I Part I and Part II work, what applies to every in-scope product, and how manufacturers must justify, document, and evidence compliance.
+Use this CRA FAQ to understand how Annex I Part I and Part II work, what applies to in-scope products with digital elements, and how manufacturers must justify, document, and evidence compliance.

-Built for product security, engineering, legal, certification, and compliance teams interpreting the CRA's core technical requirements.
+Built for product security, engineering, legal, certification, and compliance teams interpreting the Cyber Resilience Act's core technical requirements.

 Author